Correspondence between factorability and normalisation in monoids

 \subsection{Divisibility in monoids}

 A monoid $M$ is said to be \textbf{left-cancellative} (resp. \textbf{right-cancellative}) if, for every $f$, $g$ and $g'$ in $M$, the equality $fg=fg'$ (resp. $gf=g'f$) implies the equality $g=g'$.

-An element $f$ of a monoid $M$ is called a \textbf{left divisor} of $g\in M$, and $g$ is called a \textbf{right multiple} of $f$, denoted by $f\preceq g$, if there is an element $f'\in M$ such that $ff'=g$.
-If $M$ is left-cancellative, then the element $f'$ is uniquely defined and called \textbf{the right complement of $f$ in $g$}.
+An element $f$ of a monoid $M$ is called a \textbf{left divisor} of $g$ in $M$, and $g$ is called a \textbf{right multiple} of $f$, denoted by $f\preceq g$, if there is an element $f'$ in $M$ such that $ff'=g$.
+If $M$ is left-cancellative, then the element $f'$ is uniquely determined and called \textbf{the right complement of $f$ in $g$}.